Farmers Insurance: Auto, Home, and Renters

 • Original equipment manufacturer (OEM).
 This pays for any original parts for your car if it’s undergoing repairs due to a covered accident.
 Note that this is only for cars that are 10 years old or newer.

 • Classic and collector cars.
-Whether you drive a classic 1970s muscle car or you show a rare collectable on weekends, Farmers offers coverage for classic and collector cars.
+Coverage for classic and collector cars is available whether you drive a 1970s muscle car or you show a rare collectable on weekends.

 • New car replacement.
 If your car’s less than two years old or has fewer than 24,000 miles and becomes a total loss, this coverage will pay for a replacement car of the same make, model, and year.
 Not available in Hawaii.